Roaming in Red Wing

 From late June to early August, free Concerts in the Park are held at 7 p.m.
 Wednesdays in Central Park.

-The Harbor Bar, across the river channel from Levee Park, holds music festivals in summer.
+The Harbor Bar, across the river channel from Levee Park, offers live music on weekends in summer.

 Nightlife: The Sheldon Theatre